ariebovenberg/whenever/docs/faq.rst

 Why does :class:`~whenever.UTCDateTime` exist?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's true that you can express a UTC time using an :class:`~whenever.OffsetDateTime`
+Since you can express a UTC time using an :class:`~whenever.OffsetDateTime`
-with an offset of 0.
-However, :class:`~whenever.UTCDateTime` is valuable exactly because it
+with offset 0, you might wonder why :class:`~whenever.UTCDateTime` exists.
-doesn't allow an offset.
+The reason it exists is precisely *because* it doesn't allow an offset.
-By using it, you clearly express that you are working only in UTC,
+By using :class:`~whenever.UTCDateTime`, you clearly express that you only
-and are not storing local time.
+care about when something happened, and don't care about the local time.

 Consider the difference in intent between these two classes: